-French This term, the children will extend their French vocabulary and look into French customs and traditions.
 The pupils will look at how to name different pets in French.
 They will learn to say what pets they have and haven't got.
 The pupils will learn how to describe animals using adjectives.
 In addition, the children will learn how to say different types of foods in French.
 They will construct sentences verbally about what they like and dislike.
 Finally, the children will look at one of France's largest national celebrations, Bastille Day.
 They will learn about how it celebrates the French Revolution.
 They will look at French phrases used during the celebrations.
 Music In music, we will be following the Charanga scheme to develop the children's understanding.
 The pupils will learn about the language of music through playing the glockenspiel.
 The learning is focused around exploring and developing playing skills.
 The pupils will learn how to read notated music, playing in time to music.
-After half term, the children will work on their drumming skills, using Brazilian drums.
-They will learn about how to use the South American drum following different beats focusing on a carnival theme.
-The children will read musical notes (crotchets, quavers and semi quavers).
-They will learn how to play in time to the pulse.
-The children will gain greater confidence performing these skills as a group and independently.
-There will be a class performance at the end of the term to showcase the skills learnt.
 Physical Education In PE, the children will focus on bat and ball skills in cricket.
 They will look at throwing, catching and batting.
 They will learn the different techniques in throwing and catching and when to use them in a game situation.
 After half term, the children will work on their athletic skills.
 They will focus on running, jumping and target throwing.
 This will be in preparation for our sports day at the end of the term.
-Weekly dance will be taught throughout the term.
-The children will create short dance routines that communicates an idea.
-This will be done through performing to an audience in class.
 RE In the summer term, the children will focus on Sikhism and Hinduism.
 They will both look at the theme Who should we follow?
 In the first half term, the children will look at Sikhism.
 They will learn about why Gurus are important to the Sikhs.
 The pupils will learn about the 10 Gurus and the first Guru, Guru Nanak.
 They will learn about the spring harvest festival Baisakhi and the importance of the festival in marking the start of the Sikhs new year.
 After half term, the pupils will look at Hinduism.
 They will look at why family is an important part of Hindu life.
 The pupils will look at the religious duty of a Hindu.
 They will look at different Hindu scriptures and learn about the story Ramayana.
 The pupils will look at why the ceremony Raksha Bandhan is an important part of the Hindu calendar.
-This half term, the children will focus on the theme Relationships.
+PSHE This half term, the children will focus on the theme Relationships.
 The pupils will identify roles and responsibilities of different members of a family.
 They will learn about important skills of friendship e.g. taking turns, being a good listener.
 Strategies of how to stay safe online will be learnt.
 The pupils will learn how you should treat others and how you can help others when they are hurt or upset.
 They will learn about what makes a good relationship.

-PSHE After half term, the children will focus on the theme Changing Me.
+After half term, the children will focus on the theme Changing Me.
 They will learn that everyone is unique and special.
 The pupils will develop an understanding of how babies grow and what they need to live.
 They will understand how boys' and girls' bodies change over time, inside and outside of the body.
 The pupils will look at stereotypical ideas about parenting and family roles.